slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"When the student is ready the teacher appears.
 When the student is truly ready the teacher disapeers."
 -- Lao Tzu [-571]*

-A paid mentor isn’t a mentor.
-It’s a salesperson.
+A paid mentor isn’t a mentor, it’s a salesperson.

 Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».